All-National TV: History

-ONT was established by decree of the president on February 15, 2002.
+ONT was established by decree of president Alexander Lukashenko on February 15, 2002.
 The channel used the frequencies formerly used by relayers of Channel One.
+The channel was intended to be the second national channel from the outset; instead of being a second BTRC channel, it was a separate operation.

 The Minsk Executive Committee officially registered ONT on March 19, 2002.